Cymulate named a Customers' Choice in 2025 Gartner® Peer Insights™

 This prevents alert overload and ensures critical risks are addressed before they can be exploited.

-Remediation and Automation
+Remediation and automation

-For example, if a storage bucket is found open, the CSPM can suggest or even auto-apply a policy to secure it.
-Integration with Infrastructure-as-Code and CI/CD pipelines also enables CSPM to catch risky configurations before they hit production.
+CSPM tools go beyond just detection; they help teams fix problems fast.
+Many offer remediation guidance and some support automated fixes for specific issues.
+For example, if a storage bucket is found open, the solution can suggest or even auto-apply a policy to secure it.
+Integration with Infrastructure-as-Code and CI/CD pipelines also enables tools to catch risky configurations before they impact your software supply chain

 At the heart of CSPM is continuous monitoring.
 These tools operate around the clock, tracking every configuration change or newly deployed resource.